ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 Open your game or a new project.

+Note: Make sure that your project path does not contain spaces in order to be compatible with the NDK compiler.

 ![image alt text](image_0.png)

 Import the Core package.
 From the menu item Assets->Import Package->Custom Package.